 If you are intrigued to know more, the STRYD Bible should answer a lot of your questions.

-Garmin Forerunner 945 special Feature – Garmin Running Power
+Garmin Forerunner 945 special review Feature – Garmin Running Power

 Garmin’s Running Power ‘algorithm’ is free to use but is dependent on the accuracy of inputs from several sensors. whichever vendor’s Running Power method you choose, you will NOT be able to move your data to another platform later on as the numbers will NOT match.